augmentedfabricationlab/bridge_the_gap/README.md

 **1. Setting up the Anaconda environment with COMPAS and installing Dependencies**

-* Follow the installation guide in the [le-ar-n](https://github.com/le-ar-n/le-ar-n) repository.
-You may skip AM Information Model.
+* Follow the installation guide in the [le-ar-n](https://github.com/le-ar-n/le-ar-n) repository. (you may skip installing the AM Information Model)

 **2. Installing CEM**